Samsung/tizen-docs/docs/application/native/guides/applications/service-app.md

    }
    ```

-## Related information
+## Related Information
 - Dependencies
-  - Tizen 4.5 and Higher for Mobile
+  - Tizen 2.4 and Higher for Mobile
-  - Tizen 4.5 and Higher for Wearable
+  - Tizen 2.3.1 and Higher for Wearable